Sainath26/Mangekyo/README.md

 # Mangekyo
-A decentralized video sharing platform powered by blockchain and IPFS written in JS and Solidity
+A decentralized video sharing platform powered by Ethereum Blockchain and IPFS written in React and Solidity.